labelstudio-on-staroid/labelstudio/README.md

 [![Run](https://staroid.com/api/run/button.svg)](https://staroid.com/api/run)

-To use ML models, launch a model first from below and then select the model on launch window
+To use ML backend, launch a ML backend first from the below and then select the instance on LabelStudio launch dialog

  * [text sentiment](https://staroid.com/g/labelstudio-on-staroid/text-sentiment/instances)